APPLICATION DEADLINES - Fall 2019

-Georgetown University's Master’s of Science in Aging & Health program is training the next generation of leaders in the field of aging.
-Through interdisciplinary training in the theory, economics, policy and human experience of aging; we prepare them to construct a healthier understanding of aging, and build a more age-integrated society.
+Our interdisciplinary program looks comprehensively at aging—a demographically inevitable problem—and prepares students for emerging careers by shifting the conversation surrounding aging populations.
+Georgetown University's new master's in Aging & Health goes beyond geriatrics to the study of aging well in today's society.
+We are training the next generation of leaders in the field of aging.
+Through multidisciplinary training in theory, economics, policy and the human experience of aging; the Aging & Health program examines how society can construct a healthier understanding of aging and build a more age-integrated society.

 Aging & Health students come from diverse backgrounds and experiences.
 What unites them is their commitment to solving the pressing issues associated with an aging population.
 This degree is open to all backgrounds: recent college graduates in any major who are interested in working with older adults; as well as mid-career students who seek professional advancement or a shift in career track.

 The expected timeline for full-time students pursuing the degree is 11 months.
 Classes are offered in the late afternoon or evening, allowing part-time students to participate fully.
 Some online and hybrid format courses are available.

 - A thorough, scientifically grounded, training in theory, policy and research in gerontology

 - Hands-on experience through an individualized and supervised field internship (domestic or abroad)

 - Opportunities to interact with professionals in the field of aging through research experiences and informal mentoring